Qatar Airways: In-flight entertainment

 Qatar Airways' in-flight entertainment system is called Oryx One.
-With the exception of some Airbus A320 family aircraft, all aircraft have personal seat-back Info-tainment screens.
-Some Airbus A320 family aircraft are fitted with main screen entertainment.
-Qatar is updating Airbus A320 family aircraft to seat-back AVOD.
-Qatar Airways also offers Onboard Connectivity Wi-Fi, which allows passengers to send SMS and MMS, access email, and browse the internet.
-This service is available on all A380, A350, B777, B787, A319, and select A320, A321, and A330 aircraft.
+Except some Airbus A320 and Boeing 737 Max family aircraft, all aircraft have personal seat-back entertainment screens.
+Some Airbus A320 family aircraft are fitted with main-screen entertainment.
+The airline is updating the Airbus A320 family aircraft to seat-back AVOD.

+Qatar Airways also offers onboard Wi-Fi on all A380, A350, B777, B787, A319, and selected A320, A321, and A330 aircraft.
+Starlink Wi-Fi is available free of charge on the entire B777 fleet, with the technology also set to be rolled out onto the A350 fleet.

 Privilege Club

-Qatar Airways' Privilege Club loyalty program allows members to accumulate Avios miles from flying (on Qatar Airways and oneworld airline partners) and non-airline partners, as well as allows 1:1 transfer of Avios miles from Avios programs of British Airways, Iberia and Aer Lingus.
-Privilege Club will also award Qpoints for segments flew on Qatar Airways and oneworld partner airlines, reaching certain level of Qpoints in one year allows the member (the base membership level is Burgundy) to be awarded oneworld Ruby (Silver), Sapphire (Gold) or Emerald (Platinum) status, which comes with benefits of lounge access, complimentary upgrades and extra baggage limits.
+Qatar Airways' Privilege Club loyalty program allows members to accumulate Avios miles from flying on Qatar Airways and oneworld airline partners and non-airline partners.
+1:1 transfer of Avios miles from Avios programs of British Airways, Iberia and Aer Lingus is also offered as part of the program.
+Privilege Club also awards Qpoints for segments flown on Qatar Airways and oneworld partner airlines.
+Four tiers are offered: Burgundy, Silver, Gold and Platinum, each of which comes with increasing benefits.

 Lounges

-After full operations commenced at its new hub, Doha in 2014, the Al Mourjan Business Lounge for Qatar Airways’ premium passengers opened in July 2014.
-Access to the Al Mourjan Business Lounge is for Qatar Airways and Oneworld first-class and business-class passengers only.

-In 2015 Qatar Airways opened the Al Safwa First Lounge for its first-class passengers.
+In 2015, Qatar Airways opened the Al Safwa First Lounge for its first-class passengers.

 The airline's first lounge outside Doha opened at London Heathrow's Terminal 4 in January 2012 and Qatar Airways opened its new Premium Lounge at Dubai-International's Concourse D in April 2016.
 In January 2017, Qatar Airways opened its new premium lounge within Terminal 1 at Charles de Gaulle Airport.
+This marks the airline's third international lounge, following the successful openings in London Heathrow and Dubai.The lounge has a capacity for up to 200 passengers and includes two terraces, one of which is designated for smoking.